ros2/ci/README.md

 # ROS 2 CI Infrastructure

-This branch of the ros2/ros2 repository contains all of the scripts and resources for running batch CI jobs of ROS 2 repositories on a Jenkins build farm.
+This repository contains all of the scripts and resources for running batch CI jobs of ROS 2 repositories on a Jenkins build farm.

 ## Setting up on a Jenkins build farm